You are here: Infothek - Forms of Hypertension (Blood Pressure Types) - Pulmonary Hypertension

 What is pulmonary hypertension and what causes it?

-The term pulmonary hypertension is a collective term for diseases characterized by an increase in vascular resistance and thus blood pressure in the pulmonary circulation.
-The pulmonary circulation refers to the part of the blood circulation that transports blood from the heart to the lungs and back.
-Pulmonary hypertension often results in right heart failure - an insufficient pumping capacity of the right ventricle.
-Pulmonary hypertension can be classified into primary and secondary forms.
-This classification is simplified.
+The term pulmonary hypertension refers to a group of conditions characterized by increased vascular resistance and therefore elevated blood pressure in the pulmonary circulation.
+The pulmonary circulation is the part of the circulatory system that carries blood from the heart to the lungs and back.
+Pulmonary hypertension often leads to right-sided heart failure the inability of the right ventricle to pump enough blood.
+Pulmonary hypertension can be classified as primary or secondary.
+This classification is a simplification.

-Primary pulmonary hypertension is considered idiopathic: The cause of the disease cannot be determined.
-There is no underlying pathomechanism (or it is unknown), which is why the symptom (pulmonary hypertension) itself represents the disease.
-However, this form of pulmonary hypertension is very rare.
-Various possible causes are discussed - including an increased release of vasoconstricting factors and a decreased production of relaxing factors.
+Primary pulmonary hypertension is considered idiopathic: the cause of the disease cannot be determined.
+There is no known underlying disease mechanism (or it is not known), so the symptom itself pulmonary hypertension is regarded as the disease.
+This form of pulmonary hypertension is very rare.
+Various possible causes are discussed for example an increased release of vasoconstrictive factors or a reduced production of relaxing (vasodilating) factors.
 However, the cause is not sufficiently researched.

-Significantly more common is the secondary form of pulmonary hypertension.
-This occurs when pulmonary hypertension arises in the context of or as a consequence of an underlying disease.
-In this form, it is therefore sensible to treat the underlying disease and thereby alleviate or cure the pulmonary hypertension.
-Common underlying diseases in secondary pulmonary hypertension include chronic obstructive pulmonary disease (COPD), pulmonary embolism, pulmonary fibrosis, sarcoidosis, AIDS, adult respiratory distress syndrome (ARDS), sickle cell anemia, scleroderma, or congenital heart defects.
+The secondary form of pulmonary hypertension is much more common.
+This occurs when pulmonary hypertension develops in the context of, or as a result of, an underlying condition.
+In this form it usually makes sense to treat the underlying disease in order to relieve or possibly cure the pulmonary hypertension.
+Common underlying conditions for secondary pulmonary hypertension include chronic obstructive pulmonary disease (COPD), pulmonary embolism, pulmonary fibrosis, sarcoidosis, AIDS, adult respiratory distress syndrome (ARDS), sickle cell anemia, scleroderma, or a congenital heart defect.

-To understand the pathophysiology of pulmonary hypertension, a distinction must first be made between acute pulmonary hypertension and chronic pulmonary hypertension.
-In acute pulmonary hypertension, there is a narrowing of the pulmonary vessels.
-This occurs temporarily, for example, during physical exertion.
-The subsequent contraction of the vascular musculature reduces the radius of the pulmonary vessels, leading to an increase in blood pressure.
+To explain the pathophysiology of pulmonary hypertension, a distinction must first be made between acute and chronic pulmonary hypertension.
+In acute pulmonary hypertension there is a narrowing of the lung vessels.
+This can occur temporarily, for example during physical exertion.
+Contraction of the vascular smooth muscle reduces the diameter of the lung vessels, which leads to a rise in blood pressure.

-In contrast, chronic pulmonary hypertension is not based on a "physically controlled" narrowing of the pulmonary vessels, but rather a remodeling of these vessels.
-The extent of the vascular musculature increases, and over time it is transformed into connective tissue.
-The flexibility of the pulmonary vessels decreases.
-This condition is irreversible.
-Additionally, there is sclerosis of the pulmonary vessels, which leads to further deterioration of the condition.
-The ventilation of the lungs does not function optimally as the disease progresses.
-A load-dependent adjustment is also no longer possible.
-This leads to a progressive decrease in oxygen uptake.
-The previously mentioned heart failure develops as a result of the increased pulmonary arterial resistance: The cardiac output continuously decreases.
+In the chronic form of pulmonary hypertension, the problem is not a short-term, activity-related narrowing of the lung vessels, but a remodeling of these vessels.
+The amount of vascular muscle increases and over time it is converted into connective tissue.
+The elasticity of the lung vessels decreases.
+The condition is irreversible.
+In addition, sclerosis (hardening) of the lung vessels occurs, which further worsens the situation.
+Lung ventilation no longer works optimally as the disease progresses.
+The ability to increase oxygen uptake during exertion is also lost.
+This leads to a progressive drop in oxygen uptake.
+The aforementioned heart failure develops as a result of the increased pulmonary arterial resistance: the hearts ability to pump blood gradually declines.

-The mean pressure in the pulmonary artery (pulmonary artery) in healthy individuals is 12 to 16 mmHg.
-Latent pulmonary hypertension is present from a pulmonary pressure of 21 to 24 mmHg at rest.
-Manifest pulmonary hypertension is present when the pulmonary pressure at rest is more than 25 mmHg.
-Initial symptoms are felt from a mean pressure in the pulmonary artery of about 30 to 40 mmHg.
-The symptoms typically become more pronounced under exertion.
-From 50 to 70 mmHg, the cardiac output then continuously decreases due to the increased pulmonary arterial resistance.
-The right heart load increases.
-If left untreated, this usually leads to right heart failure and death from heart failure.
-Tricuspid valve insufficiency usually occurs with pulmonary hypertension.
+The mean pressure in the pulmonary artery (lung artery) is 12 to 16 mmHg in healthy people.
+Latent pulmonary hypertension is present at a pulmonary pressure of 21 to 24 mmHg at rest.
+Overt pulmonary hypertension is diagnosed when the pulmonary pressure at rest is above 25 mmHg.
+First symptoms are usually felt at a mean pulmonary artery pressure of about 30 to 40 mmHg.
+Symptoms then typically become worse with exertion.
+When pressures reach 50 to 70 mmHg, the hearts pumping ability steadily declines due to the increased pulmonary arterial resistance.
+Right heart strain increases.
+If untreated, this usually leads to right-sided heart failure and death from heart failure.
+Tricuspid valve insufficiency (regurgitation of the tricuspid valve) commonly occurs with pulmonary hypertension.

 How is pulmonary hypertension diagnosed and treated?

 Pulmonary hypertension is divided into four stages.
-The prognosis is usually poor.
-If left untreated, the average life expectancy from the time of diagnosis is less than three years.
-With a mean pulmonary artery pressure of over 30 mmHg, the 5-year survival rate is about 30 percent.
-If the mean pulmonary artery pressure exceeds 50 mmHg, the 5-year survival rate is around 10 percent.
+The prognosis is often poor.
+If untreated, average life expectancy from the time of diagnosis is less than three years.
+With a mean pulmonary artery pressure over 30 mmHg, the 5-year survival rate is about 30 percent.
+If the mean pulmonary artery pressure is over 50 mmHg, the 5-year survival rate is around 10 percent.

 Sources: